 FamilyMart originated in Japan and is close behind 7-Eleven, with the second-highest number of convenience stores in Japan.
 The first branch opened in the prefecture of Saitama around 1973.

-Today, FamilyMart even has stores in Taiwan, Indonesia, Thailand, and China, just to name a few.
+Today, FamilyMart operates stores outside Japan in countries like Taiwan, Indonesia, Thailand and China, just to name a few.
 Like 7-Eleven, they have ATMs and you can buy tickets for major attractions like Disneyland and LegoLand.

 They also have an impressive range of hot foods like steamed buns, korokke (croquettes), and the famous famichiki (FamilyMart Chicken).